Pandora in the Crimson Shell: Ghost Urn

-Pandora in the Crimson Shell: Ghost Urn (紅殻のパンドラ, Kōkaku no Pandora) is a Japanese manga based on a concept by Masamune Shirow and written and illustrated by Kōshi Rikudō.
+Pandora in the Crimson Shell: Ghost Urn (紅殻のパンドラ, Kōkaku no Pandora) is a Japanese manga series based on a concept by Masamune Shirow, with designs and editorial contributions by Shirow in every collected tankōbon volume, and written and illustrated by Kōshi Rikudō and Rin Hitotose.
 The manga began serialization in Kadokawa Shoten's Newtype Ace magazine in October 2012, later moving to the Niconico Ace web publication, and ended in September 2024.
 It is licensed in English by Seven Seas Entertainment.
 An anime adaptation has been produced by Studio Gokumi and AXsiZ.
 It was first released as a film in theaters in December 2015.
 It aired as a television series between 8 January and 25 March 2016.

+The series was conceived as an effort to officially merge the already connected universes of Appleseed and Ghost in the Shell, with the long-stalled Glitch Witch envisioned as the second half of that story.

 Plot

 Nene Nanakorobi, a full conversion cyborg, dreams of attaining world peace.
 She is traveling on a cruise ship towards Cenacle, a scenic artificial island when she meets Uzal Delilah, an eccentric scientist.
 The two become fast friends along with Uzal's cyborg pet Clarion, a cat-like combat android, who Nene immediately takes a liking to.

 After they part ways, a terrorist attack of unknown origin threatens to shatter Nene and Clarion's friendship.
 In a desperate attempt to save her new friend, Uzal gives Nene the ability to use a device known as the Pandora Device, which is found inside Clarion's body.
 This allows Nene to master skills and abilities unlike anything seen before in the advancing world.

 Working together, Nene and Clarion partake in various missions—from saving children caught in shopping mall fires to fighting reckless criminals—all for the sake of world peace.
 But achieving this goal is not going to be easy.
 B.U.E.R., a sapient robot in the form of a five-legged lion-esque figure, threatens to turn their life upside down with his perverted nature and uncontrollable power.
 To make matters worse, Nene's guardian and genius scientist, Takumi Korobase, has an undying interest in B.U.E.R.

-Torn between saving the world and keeping B.U.E.R. out of the wrong hands, Nene and Clarion's goal of achieving world peace seems like a pipe dream.
-With this Herculean task, it is up to them to complete their goal, or risk getting their friendship destroyed in the process.
+Torn between saving the world and keeping B.U.E.R. out of the wrong hands, Nene and Clarion's goal of achieving world peace seems impossible.
+With this task, it is up to them to complete their goal, or risk getting their friendship destroyed in the process.